 The meadow pipit (Anthus pratensis) is the default pipit.
 In the UK there are, besides meadow pipits, tree pipits, water pipits and rock pipits all very much alike.Continue reading “Meadow pipit”

 DKG photographed a small grey green bird with a pale eyestripe and cream underparts.
 This is either a chiffchaff or a willow warbler and it’s very hard to tell the difference.Continue reading “Chiffchaff or willow warbler”

 A song thrush, busy feeding a nestful of babies somewhere in the park.Read on for conservation status and a recording of its song

 Great tits are very loud at this time of year.
-They sit high in the trees and shout.
+They sit high in the trees, like this one in the willows by the decorated bridge, and shout.
 It is a distinctive repetitive call like a creaky gate.
 Listen out for it.

 A goldfinch high in an ash tree, photographed by DKG early on Tuesday.Continue reading “Goldfinch”

 This is the robin that sang for the Friends of Southwick Country Park as they hacked their way through the thicket of bramble and blackthorn at the rear of the car park on Tuesday morning.

 Many of our little songbirds abandon their territories in the winter and flock, sometimes in large numbers; but not the robin.
 Robins stick to and defend their territories right through the winter and their winter song is part of that defence.

 Singing in winter is a high risk strategy.
 It uses a lot of energy when food resources are low but hanging on to a good territory right through the winter gives a robin an advantage in the spring when the breeding season begins.
 His winter song is shorter, quieter and altogther smaller than it will be come the spring.

 Chiffchaffs migrate to the Mediterranean and West Africa for the winter, though an increasing number over-winter here.
 When they return, their song is one of the first signs of spring.